Entropies and Poisson boundaries of random walks on groups with rapid decay: Acknowledgements

 \section{Acknowledgements}

 The third-named author is grateful to Vern Paulsen for a nice conversation and also for pointing out the similarity between the weighted Shannon entropy and the relative entropy/Kullback--Leibler divergence.
 This is summarized in Remark \ref{R:weighted Shannon entropy vs relative entropy}.
+We thank the referee for their careful reading and for several useful suggestions that significantly improved the exposition of the article.